Close

 I. People and Environment

 In this lesson we will see how human cultures change the environment they live in.
 And vice versa, how the environment influences culture.
 The environment includes the climate, the ecosystem, and the local plants and animals.
-We will review historical, political, spiritual and social relationships with the environment.
-These are all aspects of ‘biocultural diversity’, the direct connection between biodiversity, human cultures and languages.
-Biocultural diversity and the Traditional Ecological Knowledge of human cultures represents the diversity of the world and can provide us with many solutions to return to sustainable living.
+History, politics, religion, spirituality and social relations are all aspects of ‘biocultural diversity’, the direct connection between biodiversity, human cultures and languages.
+Biocultural diversity and the Traditional Ecological Knowledge of human cultures represents the diversity of the world and can provide us with many solutions to return to live sustainably on the earth.

 II.
 People and Plants